brikyland/briky-smart-contract/docs/Contracts/land/structs/IEstateLiquidatorRequest.md

-# Solidity API

-## IEstateLiquidatorRequest
+# IEstateLiquidatorRequest

 Interface for struct `EstateLiquidatorRequest`.

+{% hint style="info" %}
-_ERC-20 tokens are identified by their contract addresses.
+ERC-20 tokens are identified by their contract addresses.
-Native coin is represented by the zero address (0x0000000000000000000000000000000000000000)._
+Native coin is represented by the zero address (0x0000000000000000000000000000000000000000).
+{% endhint %}

-### EstateLiquidatorRequest
+## EstateLiquidatorRequest

 A request for `EstateLiquidator` to extract an estate from `EstateToken` by selling the asset to a legitimate estate buyer.

 Proceeds from the sale will be shared among holders proportionally to their balances.

 ```solidity